Improved the onboarding experience and content strategy to support first-time AI users across UW's campus.

 Project Timeline

-I assessed Purple’s interface through an accessibility + UX audit and selective benchmarking against familiar AI tools (Claude, Perplexity, Copilot, etc.) to identify the patterns users already expect, and the friction points most likely to derail first-time success.
+I audited Purple's interface against accessibility standards and benchmarked it against familiar AI tools (Claude, Perplexity, Copilot, etc.) to identify where Purple broke expected patterns, and the friction points most likely to derail first-time success.

 Turning findings into prioritized vendor action

-I translated the audit and analysis findings into a prioritized Accessibility + UX backlog for the vendor, outlining 20+ accessibility fixes and 30+ UX/UI improvements with clear problem statements, recommended solutions, and severity-based prioritization.
+The findings went into a prioritized backlog for the vendor: 20+ accessibility fixes and 30+ UX/UI issues, each with a clear problem statement, recommended solution, and severity rating.

 Prioritized UX + Accessibility issue backlog delivered to vendor (excerpt)